xflr6/concepts/docs/advanced.rst

 references to ``'objects'`` (*extents*), the second elements are references to ``'properties'`` (*intents*), and the last two are references to the ``'lattice'`` list itself (upper and lower neighbors, a.k.a. *cover sets*).
+All references are zero-based index references into their target sequence.